johnathanvman/F6/index.md

 		else if(Entry == "SlimeDesc"){Entrys = ["Red Slimegirl","Blue Slimegirl","Yellow Slimegirl","Green Slimegirl","Purple Slimegirl","Orange Slimegirl"]}

+		else if(Entry == "DrowDesc"){Entrys = ["Mohawked Drowgirl","Braided Drowgirl","Wavy-Haired Drowgirl","Spiky-Haired Drowgirl","Short-Haired Drowgirl","Silver-Haired Drowgirl","Curly-Haired Drowgirl","Long-Haired Drowgirl","Bald Drowgirl","Scarred Drowgirl","Slim Drowgirl","Slender Drowgirl","Petite Drowgirl","Short Drowgirl","Fit Drowgirl","Lithe Drowgirl","Lean Drowgirl","Flat-Chested Drowgirl","Busty Drowgirl","Stacked Drowgirl","Muscular Drowgirl","Curvy Drowgirl","Tall Drowgirl","Toned Drowgirl"]}
+		else if(Entry == "PositiveDrowgirl"){Entrys = ["Handsome Drowgirl","White-Eyed Drowgirl","Silver-Eyed Drowgirl","Gold-Eyed Drowgirl","Tattooed Drowgirl"]}
+		else if(Entry == "NegativeDrowgirl"){Entrys = ["Pudgy Drowgirl","Chubby Drowgirl","Tattooed Drowgirl","Thick Drowgirl"]}
+		else if(Entry == "FunnyDrowgirl"){Entrys = ["Messy-Haired Drowgirl","Twintailed Drowgirl","Scarred Drowgirl","Notch-Eared Drowgirl","Tattooed Drowgirl"]}
+		else if(Entry == "SluttyDrowgirl"){Entrys = ["Handsome Drowgirl","Perky Drowgirl","Tattooed Drowgirl"]}
+		else if(Entry == "HungryDrowgirl"){Entrys = ["Pudgy Drowgirl","Chubby Drowgirl","Fat-Bottomed Drowgirl","Thick Drowgirl","Tattooed Drowgirl"]}

+		else if(Entry == "GoblinDesc"){Entrys = ["Mohawked Goblingirl","Spiky-Haired Goblingirl","Bald Goblingirl","Big-Eared Goblingirl","Short-Eared Goblingirl","Long-Eared Goblingirl","Big-Nosed Goblingirl","Flat-Nosed Goblingirl","Long-Nosed Goblingirl","Fat-Bottomed Goblingirl","Thick Goblingirl","Busty Goblingirl","Gross Goblingirl","Pudgy Goblingirl","Plump Goblingirl","Fat Goblingirl","Chubby Goblingirl","Unappealing Goblingirl","Smelly Goblingirl","Dirty Goblingirl","Wart-Covered Goblingirl","Slim Goblingirl","Slender Goblingirl","Petite Goblingirl","Short Goblingirl","Fit Goblingirl","Lithe Goblingirl","Lean Goblingirl","Flat-Chested Goblingirl","Busty Goblingirl","Stacked Goblingirl","Perky Goblingirl","Muscular Goblingirl","Curvy Goblingirl","Ugly Goblingirl","Toned Goblingirl"]}

+		else if(Entry == "ClothingSoloSkirts"){Entrys = [
+			"dressed in frayed skirts with a tight tubetop", "dressed in simple skirts with a band of fabric across her chest", "wearing a strip of cloth across her chest and a tattered skirt", "wearing a bandeau across her chest and a pleated skirt", "wearing only a tubetop and a threadbare skirt", "wearing only a skimpy tubetop and a tight skirt" ]}
+		else if(Entry == "ClothingGroupSkirts"){Entrys = [
+			"dressed in frayed skirts and tight tubetops", "dressed in tattered skirts with only scraps of cloth across their chests", "wearing tattered skirts and strips of cloth across their chests", "wearing pleated skirts and bandeaus across their chests", "in skirts and tubetops",
+			"in skimpy tubetops and tight skirts"
+		]}
+		else if(Entry == "ClothingSoloLeathers"){Entrys = [
+			"donned in leather armor",
+			"donned in skin-tight leather",
+			"wearing form-fitting leather armor",
+			"wearing leather armor covered in straps",
+			"well prepared in sturdy leather armor",
+			"well prepared in studded leather armor"
+		]}
+		else if(Entry == "ClothingGroupLeathers"){Entrys = [
+			"donned in studded leather armor",
+			"donned in skin-tight leather",
+			"wearing form-fitting leather armor",
+			"wearing leather armor covered in straps",
+			"well prepared in sturdy leather armor",
+			"well prepared in tight leather armor"
+		]}
+		else if(Entry == "ClothingSoloDress"){Entrys = [
+			"dressed in a loose gown",
+			"dressed in a fine gown",
+			"dressed in a formal gown",
+			"wearing a frilly dress",
+			"wearing a silky dress",
+			"draped in a beautiful dress",
+			"draped in a dark frock"
+		]}
+		else if(Entry == "ClothingGroupDress"){Entrys = [
+			"dressed in loose gowns",
+			"dressed in fine gowns",
+			"dressed in formal gowns",
+			"wearing frilly dresses",
+			"wearing silky dresses",
+			"in beautiful dresses",
+			"in dark dresses"
+		]}
+		//"Tattooed Scarred"

+		else if(Entry == "DrowTunnelWithDrow"){
+			Entrys = [
+				" Unusual runes mar the walls.
+My ANY touches one, and the colors shift to pure white.", " Humanoid bones litter the edges of our path.
+My ANY doesn't pay them any mind.", " Old rusted weapons are heaped in a pile against a wall.
+My ANY sifts through it a moment before finding a blade in better condition than her own.", " My ANY finds a burnt book lying on the ground.
+She looks at the cover and snarls.", " We find a bedroll hidden behind a boulder.
+My ANY searches it for anything useful.
+She finds some small black pebbles, and eats a few.
+I refuse when she offers me one.", " Splotches of dried slime coat the walls.
+My ANY looks concerned when she spots them.", " Water drips down from the ceiling.
+My ANY gets below it to drink, and I do the same after.", " A pickaxe sticks out of the stone wall.
+My ANY looks at it with distain.", " My ANY finds a small cloth doll.
+She smiles for a moment before noticing my gaze.
+Her face turns to a scowl as she tosses it aside like trash.", " A broken cart blocks our way.
+Its filled with raw ore waiting to be smelted.
+My ANY grimaces as we walk past it.", " A large web used to block the way, but its already been ripped in half.
+My ANY slashes at it until the path is wide open.", " My ANY spots a tripwire, and quickly disarms it before we pass.", " My ANY finds a large sack hidden under a flat stone.
+We open it up and find its full of gold coins.
+She's surprised when I don't show any interest in the treasure.
+I give her a peck on the cheek and tell her she's worth more than all the coins in the world.
+She blushes and looks away as we keep walking.", " A low fog hangs around our ankles.",
+				" A gust of warm air rushes by.
+My ANY tells me its just harmless gasses trapped in underground vents.", " The smooth stone floor is covered in veins of glittering emerald.
+My ANY walks around the gemstone, and seems to be uncomfortable.", " I try getting my ANY to talk about her life before meeting me, but she seems hesitant to open up.",

+				" My ANY holds me close while we walk, and asks me about where I'm from.
+I try my best to explain, but I only confuse her.", " My ANY nervously grabs my hand, and we walk together the rest of the way.", " My ANY seems to know the area, and guides us along.", " My ANY swings her blade around for practice.",
+				" My ANY walks awkwardly, she still isn't used to being naked like this.", " My ANY shivers from her nudeness.
+She smiles when I hug her close until she's warm again.", " My ANY gives me a huge smile as we walk, she seems pretty excited to be with me.", " My ANY walks behind me and stares curiously at my butt.
+She looks away every time I peek back.", " As we walk, my ANY tells me about the time her sister was eaten by a slime while they were mining.", " As we walk, my ANY tells me about the time she got in trouble for stealing a bottle of shroomshine.", " As we walk, my ANY tells me about the time her sister was banished for stealing food."
+			]}
+		else if(Entry == "DrowTunnel"){
+			//LogEntry("DrowTunnel")
+			Entrys = [
+				" Unusual runes mar the walls.
+They seem to glow when we get near.", " Humanoid bones litter the edges of our path.
+My ANY looks at them with concern.", " Old rusted weapons are heaped in a pile against a wall."," My ANY finds a burnt book lying on the ground.", " We find a bedroll hidden behind a boulder.
+Its in pretty poor condition.", " Splotches of dried slime coat the walls.",
+				" Water drips down from the ceiling, I wonder if its safe to drink.", " A pickaxe sticks out of the stone wall.
+My ANY tries to free it, but the tool is lodged too tight.", " My ANY finds a small cloth doll.
+It's pretty tattered, and an arm falls off when she puts it back.", " A broken cart blocks our way.
+Its filled with raw ore waiting to be smelted.
+My ANY examines a chunk before tossing it back.", " A large web used to block the way, but its already been ripped in half.", " My ANY spots a tripwire, and we carefully avoid it as we pass.", " My ANY finds a large sack hidden under a flat stone.
+We open it up and find its full of gold coins.
+She puts the stone back over the hidden treasure when noone offers to carry it.", " A low fog hangs around our ankles.",
+				" A gust of warm air rushes by.
+My ANY asks me what it was, but I can only shrug.", " The smooth stone floor is covered in veins of glittering emerald.
+My ANY is utterly fascinated by the natural beauty of the green rock."
+				]}

 		else if(Entry == "Farm"){
 			if(farmRatio > 2){
 				farmRatio--;